Skip to main content

 The Pillar of Sovereignty

 Learning every single note on the fretboard removes the element of fear.
 It turns the neck from an unpredictable landscape into a grid of absolute certainty.
-When you know exactly where you are standing, you stop guessing and start navigating.
-It is the foundation that allows you to stop looking down at your hands and start letting your ears guide the melody.
+When you combine this spatial awareness with interval thinking (like the Nashville Number System), you stop guessing and start navigating.

 2. You have to know the rules before you can break them.